 WBI Energy is committed to protecting the safety of those living or working near its pipeline system and to working proactively to keep its system operating safely and effectively.
-Accordingly, the Project will be designed, constructed, tested, operated, inspected, and maintained to meet or exceed the United States Department of Transportation's (U.S. DOT) Minimum Federal Safety Standards specified in 49 CFR Part 192.
+Accordingly, the Project facilities will be designed, constructed, modified, tested, operated, inspected, and maintained to meet or exceed the United States Department of Transportation's (U.S. DOT) Minimum Federal Safety Standards specified in 49 CFR Part 192.
 These regulations are intended to ensure adequate protection of the public from natural gas pipeline facility accidents and failures; in addition, 49 CFR Part 192 specifies the minimum material, design, welding, construction, testing, protection from corrosion, operations, maintenance, and personnel qualifications for pipelines.
 Further, Subpart O requires each pipeline operator to have a detailed integrity management program (IMP).
 As a part of the IMP, the following activities are periodically performed on the line to assess the pipe for any features requiring remediation (e.g., corrosion, dents, and gouges): high-resolution, in-line inspection tools (i.e., smart pigs); pressure tests; or direct assessments.

 The U.S. DOT's regulations in 49 CFR Part 192 define area classifications (called class location units) based on population density in the vicinity of a pipeline and specify more rigorous safety requirements for populated areas.
+Part 192 specifies pipe wall thickness, hydrostatic test pressures, inspection, testing of welds, spacing of mainline valves, depth of cover, and frequency of pipeline/facility patrols and leak surveys based on class location.
 Each class location unit covers the area extending 220 yards on either side of the centerline of any continuous 1-mile length of pipeline.
 The proposed Project will fall under a Class 1 designation for its entire length, which is specified as any class location unit that has 10 or fewer buildings intended for human occupancy.

 WBI Energy will monitor population changes in the vicinity of the pipeline over the life of the pipeline system.
-If an increase in population density adjacent to the right-of-way is detected, WBI Energy will evaluate whether a change in class location is required and will respond accordingly while meeting the requirements of 49 CFR Part 192.
+If an increase in population density adjacent to the right-of-way is detected, WBI Energy will evaluate whether a change in class location is required and, if required, will reduce the maximum allowable operating pressure or replace the segment with pipe of sufficient grade and wall thickness, if necessary, to meet the requirements of 49 CFR Part 192.

 The U.S. DOT's regulations (49 CFR Part 192, Subpart O) also specify how pipeline operators must identify, prioritize, assess, evaluate, repair, and validate the integrity of natural gas transmission pipelines that could affect high consequence areas (HCA) in the event of a leak or failure.
 The regulations require pipeline operators to develop and follow a written IMP that contains all the elements described in 49 CFR Part 192.911 and that addresses the risks on each covered segment of the transmission pipeline.
-Regarding a natural gas pipeline, the criteria for an HCA is the area within the potential impact circle containing 20 or more buildings intended for human occupancy, or any area within a potential impact circle that contains an identified site.
+Class 3 and Class 4 locations are, by definition, HCAs.
+In addition, HCAs include any area within a Class 1 or Class 2 location where the potential impact radius from a pipeline incident is greater than 660 feet (200 meters) and the area within the potential impact circle contains 20 or more buildings intended for human occupancy, or any area within a potential impact circle that contains an identified site.
+The potential impact radius for the proposed pipeline is 348 feet.